 As in previous years, the location for the mobile communication sector's big rendez-vous is in Barcelona, Spain, at the Fira Gran Via conference facility, which is home to an impressive 14 km of fiber optic cables, 52 km of Ethernet cables and 1,200 Wi-Fi hotspots.

-LG has sent out early invitations to their press event, which is scheduled for February 26 at noon.
+LG sent out early invitations to their press event, which is scheduled for February 26 at noon.
 The invites say simply "See More, Play More".
+The new invitation just below reveals little as well, but acknowledges that the G6 will indeed make its debut, and it will have a "big" screen.
+Despite the vagueness from LG, there are still plenty of leaks giving us info about the phone, which you'll see further down.

 For Samsung, however, just to present two smartphones at the world's largest telecommunications trade fair is not going to be enough.
 In 2016, along with the presentation of the Galaxy S7, Samsung introduced the new Gear 360 and Gear VR.
 Samsung will surely not present the latter again, as when the Galaxy S8 with a type C USB becomes available, the numerous Gear VRs that were produced for the Note 7 will still be used.
 However, a new Gear 360 could definitely be presented at the Mobile World Congress 2017 as a companion to the Galaxy S8.
 We will find out in February.